Work, Energy, and Power notes

 - t = Time taken (measured in seconds, s)

-Power can also be expressed in terms of force and velocity:
+Power can also be expressed in terms of force and velocity when objects are moving:

-Where F is the force applied and v is the velocity of the object.
+Here, F is the applied force and v is the velocity of the object.
+This formula is especially useful for analyzing moving vehicles, machines, or athletes performing tasks where both force and speed matter.

 Units of Power